zwacky/wicki-io/content/posts/2021-08-keep-your-bundle-size-in-check/index.md

 ---

-## PageSpeed Insight / Lighthouse
+## Website: PageSpeed Insight / Lighthouse

 If your site is already public you can use Google's PageSpeed Insight to detect big Javascript bundles.

-**Bonus**: It also includes Javascript files, that will be downloaded from your ad networks, Google Tag Manager or other external tool.
+**Bonus**: It also includes Javascript files, that are downloaded on runtime from your ad networks, Google Tag Manager and other tools.

 👉 https://developers.google.com/speed/pagespeed/insights/